felixs8/vibe-coding-template/project-management/guidelines.md

 - Acceptance criteria and the location of automated tests.
 - A history of tasks completed so far.

-Documentation is updated incrementally, task by task.
+The current architecture is updated incrementally, task by task.

 ### Tasks in Detail